Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Key technical results and consequence for socles

-Our strategy for finding the number and degrees of the generators of $J_q$ is as follows.
-Recall that, since $J_q$ is relatively compressed with respect to a complete intersection ideal $({\bf x}^q)$, its minimal homogeneous generators besides those of $({\bf x}^q)$ lie in degrees greater than or equal to $\frac{s}{2}$; see the remark in Definition~\ref{relcompressed} or Lemma~\ref{TFAErelativelycompressed}(3).
+Our strategy is as follows.
+Recall that, since $J_q$ is $({\bf x}^q)$-compressed, its minimal homogeneous generators besides those of $({\bf x}^q)$ lie in degrees greater than or equal to $\frac{s}{2}$; see the remark in Definition~\ref{relcompressed} or Lemma~\ref{TFAErelativelycompressed}(3).
 For the ideal $J_q$, we figure out the number and degrees of these additional generators by determining the beginning of the resolution of $P/(J_q)_{\ge \frac{s}{2}}$ via Proposition~\ref{resn-general}.
 In this case, the unknown cokernels in the beginning part of the resolution turn out to be zero by the following result.
-We note that we cannot find an explicit resolution of $P/J_q$ since the appropriate cokernels no longer vanish in degrees below $\frac{s}{2}$.
+We note that we cannot find a full explicit resolution of $P/J_q$ since the appropriate cokernels no longer vanish in degrees below $\frac{s}{2}$.